rpappalax/dummy-app-01/loadtesting.rst

 There are a number of tools and frameworks available in which to write loadtest scripts.

-For nearly all of our loadtesting, we use the [python molotov framework](https://molotov.readthedocs.io/) created by [Tarek Ziade](https://github.com/tarekziade/).
+For nearly all of our loadtesting, we use the `python molotov framework <https://molotov.readthedocs.io/>` created by `Tarek Ziade <https://github.com/tarekziade/>`.

 Molotov uses aiohttp which allows you to easily spawn, throttle and control multiple attacks from one host.
 For testing of smaller services, a Molotov test can even be run without employing an attack cluster, though we do use another tool called [ardere](https://github.com/loads/ardere)
 - Creating and hosting a docker image of your test on dockerhub